GBouffard/rock-paper-scissors/README.md

 - I started with unit logic tests and based the game logic on how it is supposed to work.
 - I then started with a 1 player game; and further down the line moved to a 2 players game.
 - The React code is gearing towards re-usability but due to the time constraint, can be improved.
+- At the end, I added Travis CI is a hosted, distributed continuous integration service; which insured that the build is passing.

 What I learnt:
 ----